 Perhaps the most coveted kitchen and bathroom countertop material, marble is one of your best options, according to interior designers Nina Freudenberger and Jennifer Vaquero.
 "I love the way marble looks," Freudenberger says.
 "I find it to be the most upscale, most beautiful, and varied of all the options," the designer continues.

 Vaquero agrees, noting that while the material offers a classic look, the natural stone is quite porous and will stain over time, especially if it's exposed to citrus fruits or wine.
 However, Freudenberger points out that this natural wear can be a good thing.
-"I embrace, rather than fight it," she says.
+"I embrace, rather than fight it," the designer says.
 "Over time, it really develops this beautiful patina that just gets better as it is used."

 The Takeaway: Marble looks luxe but will stain over time.